hantsy/building-restful-apis-with-springmvc-gitbook/overview.md

 ##Smaple application

-In order to demonstrate building RESTful APIs from scrach, I will implement a simple Blog system to explain in details.
+In order to demonstrate how to build RESTful APIs, I will implement a simple Blog system to explain it in details.

 Imagine there are two roles will use this blog.

 * ROLE_ADMIN, the administrative user.
 * ROLE_USER, the normal user.

-A normal user can do the most common work.
+A normal user can execute the most common tasks.

 1. Create a new post.
 2. Update post.